jaianper/react-native-metacritic-app/README.md

 - Uses the `Animated` API to fade in game cards, making the UI more dynamic and engaging.

 ### 5. **Styling and Layout**
-- Uses `StyleSheet` for consistent, maintainable styles.
+- Uses `StyleSheet` and/or Tailwind/nativewind for consistent, maintainable styles.
 - Handles device safe areas for a professional look.

 ### 6. **SVG and Custom Graphics**
 - Shows how to use SVGs for logos and custom graphics in React Native.

+### 7. **File-based Navigation**
+- Demonstrates how to use expo-router for scalable, file-based navigation.
+- Example: Add a new screen by creating a file in the `app/` directory.

 ---